Labbeti/aac-datasets/docs/data_subsets.rst

 ########################
 The original AudioCaps dataset contains only 3 subsets : `train`, `val` and `test`.

 A fourth subset named `train_v2` is another version of the train subset where captions has been manually corrected or deleted.
-For more details, see paper "CoNeTTE: An efficient Audio Captioning system leveraging multiple datasets with Task Embedding".
+For more details, see paper `"CoNeTTE: An efficient Audio Captioning system leveraging multiple datasets with Task Embedding" <https://arxiv.org/abs/2309.00454>`_.

 Clotho
 ########################
 Clotho contains 7 subsets: